-The third section looks at the circulation of commodities, ideas, and money as a cultural process inherent to the logic of globalized consumption that defines modern capitalism.
+This course builds on the concept of threshold to address the new ideas, subjects, and objects that appear in the Hispanic imagination during times of intense political, economic, and social change.
+In the first part, “Fundamentos,” we will analyze the role of the Enlightenment in the development of the modern world.
+In the second part, “Umbrales,” we will discuss the ideological processes through which Spanish American former colonies found their independence, as well as the intellectual climate in Spain after the loss of its New World empire.
+The third section, “Circulation,” looks at the transnational movement of commodities, ideas, and money as cultural processes inherent to the logic of globalized consumption.
 We will start by examining Spanish American modernismo and finish with a note on the poetics of recent Spanish economic crises.
-The fourth part of the syllabus considers the political and cultural significance of different “monsters” that appear in the literature and philosophy of the Hispanic world during times of intense social change.
-We will spot these threshold figures (half-human, half-beast) throughout the 19th and 20th centuries in Spain and Latin America.
-Finally, we will take an ecocritical view of some key Spanish and Latin American texts (and the recent Academy Award-winning film El abrazo de la serpiente), with the purpose of understanding the ultimate threshold, that between man and nature, as a space of continuous interchangeability.
+The fourth part, “Monstruos,” considers the political and cultural significance of different monsters (figures that are half-human, half-beast) appearing in the literature and philosophy of the Hispanic world during times of turmoil.
+Finally, in “Naturaleza” we will take an ecocritical view of some key literary works (and the recent Academy Award-nominated film El abrazo de la serpiente), to reflect upon the ultimate threshold, that between humanity and nature, as a space of continuous interchangeability.

 Last Updated 3 years ago